danlooo/DGGS.jl/README.md

 ## Development

-This project is based on [dggrid-julia](https://github.com/danlooo/dggrid-julia) to provide julia bindings for the C++ library [DGGRID](https://github.com/sahrk/DGGRID).
+This project is based on [DGGRID](https://github.com/sahrk/DGGRID).